-meaning of sentences in legal provisions.
+Secondly, the interpretation of language functions at the level of the sentence, not the single word.
+Although the meaning of words is important, the ultimate search for speaker meaning is for the speaker meaning of sentences in legal provisions.
 The meaning of a sentence requires consideration of the semantic or literal content of the words at the same time as considering their pragmatic content, which is the context and purpose of the words.
 It is, emphatically, not a two-step process of identifying a range of possible semantic meanings of words and then choosing the best of those meanings.
 In this respect, the fashionable expression "constructional choice" can be highly misleading.

-Third, the extent to which it is necessary to draw an inference will usually depend upon the extent to which the semantic content of a provision contributes to the inference.
+Thirdly, the extent to which it is necessary to draw an inference will usually depend upon the extent to which the semantic content of a provision contributes to the inference.
 In other words, in instruments like legislation or professionally drafted contracts, there will need to be a more compelling case to recognise an implicature that draws little from the written words rather than an explicature that draws substantially from the written words.
 I will deal with each of these three points in turn.